-Syracuse has a fascinating history.
+Syracuse is another UNESCO site in Sicily with a fascinating history.
 These days it’s among the largest cities on Sicily, but its origins stretch back to 500 BC.
 It was founded by Greek colonists, and at one stage was almost as important as Athens!
 There’s a lot of fascinating architecture and history here, making it a real microcosm of Sicilian history.
 All of the island’s rulers have left their mark: Greeks, Romans, Arabs, Normans, and Italians as well.
 We had a fantastic time wandering around and exploring the various nooks and crannies.

 4. Archaeological Area of Agrigento